The Dashboard is the at-a-glance view of how your agent is doing. It's the first page you land on after signing in.

 Bar grouping adjusts to your date range: daily for 14 days or fewer, weekly for 15–60 days, monthly beyond that.

-Two widgets at the bottom show your 3 most recent appointments and messages, respectively.
+Two widgets at the bottom show your 5 most recent appointments and messages, respectively.
+These are independent of the date range you've selected above — they always show the most recent activity, regardless of period.
 Each row shows:

 The caller's name (or phone number if no name), and a badge for whether they're a Lead, Customer, or General contact.